stat545ubc-2021/functionsjuliafast/assignment_1b.md

     ## #   Anomura Proportion of Total Biomass <dbl>,
     ## #   Brachyura Proportion of Total Biomass <dbl>, …

-# Exercises 1-3: Make a Function, Document the Function, Include Examples
+# Exercises 1-2: Make a Function and Document the Function

 I want to create a function that will allow me to compare the proportion of total biomass made up by one of the zooplankton taxa pre and post